toonMarty/alx-backend/0x01-caching/README.md

 A class LRUCache that inherits from BaseCaching and is a caching system This class's put method has an added functionality that implements the LRU caching algorithm by discarding the Least Recently Used item on the cache

+# 4. MRU Caching
+A class MRUCache that inherits from BaseCaching and is a caching system This class's put method has an added functionality that implements the MRU caching algorithm by discarding the Most Recently Used item on the cache